Diagonal Scales for Jazz GuitarNov 04, 2020

 Lesson in Diagonal Playing for Bebop Guitarists

-Ok, here's the deal: you know about jazz guitar scales a little or a lot.
-Maybe you're curious about the so called bebop scale.
-You've heard about scale positions on the guitar or the CAGED system.
+Are curious about the so called bebop scale.
+Maybe you've heard about scale positions on the guitar or the CAGED system.
 You may already be a complete master of scales on the guitar.
 Or perhaps you're just a total beginner (in which case you should check out how to play the major scale first.)

 No matter where you stand, here's something to improve your jazz guitar playing: a new perspective!
 I now offer you this "other solution" for smooth phrasing and bebop melodic lines on the guitar (for jazz improvisation.)
 This approach is largely underrated and little known (I think), yet it yields enormous potential ...